 A survey of the law pertaining to business administration.
 Topics include: the legal approach to business problems, contracts, sale of goods, bills of exchange, agency, bailment, real property, partnerships, corporations, and bankruptcy.
-(Prerequisite: 71-243.)
+(Prerequisite: Semester 5 standing or above or permission of instructor.)